AubsUK/aubs-folder-sync/README.md

 # Prerequisites
 |[Back to top](#aubs-folder-sync)|<br/><br/>
 There are a few prerequisites, but they should be relatively simple.
-* First: on all remote server(s), create a service account, give it sudo access, limit passwordless sudo to specific commands, allow it to log in via password.
+* First: on all remote server(s), create service account, give sudo access, limit passwordless sudo to specific commands, allow it to log in via password.
 * Second: on the primary server, pass its root account public key to each of the remote server(s).
 * Third: on the primary server, install rsync.
 * Fourth: on all remote server(s) remove the service account ability to log in with a password and lock the password.